 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all our pupils and teacher planning reflects this.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The curriculum is designed to ensure the inclusion of all our pupils and teacher planning reflects this.
 All our pupils, regardless of their ability and/or additional needs have full access to the curriculum through high quality teaching and differentiation.
 Assessments carried out by external agencies (including dyslexia testing/cognitive ability tests etc.) are used to identify students who need specific interventions.
-Children are streamed for PIPS (Phonics).
-'SumDog' an Online Maths revision and homework programme is available for Years 1-6.
-Intervention is bespoke and evidence-led.
+Children follow differentiated Read, Write, Inc. Phonics 'SumDog' an Online Maths revision and homework programme is available for Years 1-6.
+Google Classroom is an integral part of our move to embrace the delivery of online learning.
+Intervention is bespoke and evidence led.
 The progress of students taking part in intervention groups is measured on a regular basis.
-The intervention packages are adapted in light of student progress.
-Small group intervention might include: Read Write Inc Catch-Up (KS1 and KS2) Developing writing skills Developing Comprehension skills Handwriting (fine motor skills) Motor skills (Leap into Life, Funfit sports club) Numeracy catch-up Speech and Language therapy.
-Students are supported in following their interests and activities regardless of their SEN and/or disabilities.
+The intervention packages are adapted in response to student progress.
+Small group intervention might include: Read Write Inc Catch-Up (KS1 and KS2) Developing writing skills Developing Comprehension skills Handwriting (fine motor skills) Motor skills (Leap into Life, sports club) Numeracy catch-up Speech and Language therapy.
+Project X Students are supported in following their interests and activities regardless of their SEN and/or disabilities.
 Specialist advice is sought to identify barriers to learning and to receive additional advice to overcome those barriers.
 Students with special needs and/or disabilities can access the curriculum with adult support as appropriate.
 In exceptional circumstances students can be dis-applied from some subjects.
 This must be agreed by all involved.
 Our pupils are supported through individual needs-centred planning, target and outcome setting.
+Needs-specific software and resources available.
+Laptops/ Ipads Clicker 7